skalingclouds/agentic-doc/README.md

 ### Set `MAX_WORKERS`

-Increasing `MAX_WORKERS` increase the number of concurrent requests, which can speed up the processing of large files if you have a high enough API rate limit.
+Increasing `MAX_WORKERS` increases the number of concurrent requests, which can speed up the processing of large files if you have a high enough API rate limit.
 Otherwise, you hit the rate limit error and the library just keeps retrying for you.

 The optimal `MAX_WORKERS` value depends on your API rate limit and the latency of each REST API call.
-For example, if your account has a rate limit of 5 requests per minute, and each REST API call takes on average 60 seconds to complete, then `MAX_WORKERS` should be set to 5.
+For example, if your account has a rate limit of 5 requests per minute, and each REST API call takes about 60 seconds to complete, then `MAX_WORKERS` should be set to 5.

 You can find your REST API latency in the logs.

-NOTE: you can find out your REST API latency from logs, and reach out to us if you want to increase your rate limit.
+If you want to increase your rate limit, schedule a time to meet with us [here](https://scheduler.zoom.us/d/56i81uc2/landingai-document-extraction).

 ### Set `RETRY_LOGGING_STYLE`